 A case, lecture and computer application course emphasizing financial statements analysis, cash budgets, Performa statements, time value of money and working capital management in not-for-profit organizations.
+Prerequisite(s): ARTA 611D.
 Notes: Restricted to students admitted into the MA in Arts Administration program.